By Sterling McGinn

 Now in the construction stage, the future bed and breakfast will have five bedrooms with a shared bathroom on the second floor and that bathroom will also have Glass Doors.
 Downstairs will offer a community room, a living area, and a kitchenette.
-It’s a work in progress, and the Styes haven’t set a date to open the bed and breakfast for business.
+It’s a work in progress, and the Styles haven’t set a date to open the bed and breakfast for business.

 When they are open, they’re also planning to run a barbecue equipment store that doubles as a commissary for the barbeque business on the first floor of the bed and breakfast.

 “We would like to eventually be opened daily, said Jamie Styes.
 “I am anxious for summer, so we can have picnic tables in the yard and cornhole.”